AlvisWSY/EE6405_D24/README.md

 ## Project Overview

 This project is part of the course **EE6405**, developed by **Group D24**.
-The goal is to generate automatic summaries from various types of datasets, including news articles, research papers and their abstracts, and potentially another type of article-summary dataset.
-We will explore and compare the performance of different summarization methods: traditional extractive techniques (such as TF-IDF and TextRank) and modern abstractive methods based on transformer models (such as T5 and GPT).
+The goal is to generate automatic summaries from various types of datasets, including news articles, research papers and their abstracts.
+We explored and compared the performance of different summarization methods: traditional extractive techniques (such as TF-IDF and TextRank) and modern abstractive methods based on transformer model (such as T5).

-Additionally, we aim to build a **Graphical User Interface (GUI)** that allows users to choose between different summarization methods.
+Additionally, we built a **Graphical User Interface (GUI)** that allows users to choose between different summarization methods.
 This tool will allow users to upload datasets, select summarization approaches, and visualize the results.

 ## Project Workflow